Data Security & Bank Policies

 Bank Terms and Conditions and Policies Regarding Third-Parties

 In the realm of digital finance, concerns about third-party applications often arise due to bank terms and conditions.
-Here's what you need to know about this aspect of security:
+Read below to learn what you need to know about this aspect of security.

 Banks typically include clauses in their terms and conditions that caution against linking accounts to third-party software.
 This is because they aim to distance themselves from any potential issues that may arise between users and these external applications.
 Even if there is no actual risk.
 The banks also want to keep you in their ecosystem and are not incentivised to allow you to use your data outside the systems they control.